 My personal experiences in life have so far shown me that we, humans, are habitually attached to the concept of us and them, creating feelings of we are right and they are wrong.
 We seem to love the idea of an external enemy, not realizing that the real enemy is within us in our inability to see beyond ourselves and only believing that what we know is true because of blind indoctrination or common sense.

-Our cultures raise us in a way to always protect ourselves from "the others", risking losing the ability to truly connect with people who are different than us in race, religion gender and beliefs.
+Our cultures raise us in a way to always protect ourselves from "the others", risking losing the ability to truly connect with people who are different than us in ethnicity, religion, gender and beliefs.
 There is more to the world than what we know or define as humans.
 There are bigger things in our humanity that bring us here together.

 When I started working on Aleph, I was struck by the idea that the first letter of Arabic, Hebrew, Persian, Turkish, Urdu and Phoenician is the same, Aleph or Alef.
 Ironically, the word Aleph in literature is the point that contains all other points in the universe.
 A point, where everything comes together.